Signup/Sign In

 fi

-Example: Nested if Statement
+Example: Nested if else in bash

 In this example, we are taking three input values from the user and test which one is smaller by using the nested-if statement.